-If a video plays sideways or upside down on your Mac, it’s usually because it was recorded in the wrong orientation—often on a phone or camera.
+If a video plays sideways or upside down on your Mac, it’s usually because it was recorded in the wrong orientation, often on a phone or camera.
 The good news is that macOS includes built-in tools that let you rotate videos quickly without installing third-party software.

 Whether you just need a simple 90-degree rotation or want to permanently fix the video’s orientation, macOS makes the process easy.

-Rotate a Video on Mac
+3 Ways to Rotate a Video on Mac

 The fixes below cover the most reliable ways to rotate a video on macOS, starting with the built-in option most users already have.
 We recommend using the first method unless you need more advanced editing features.

-1. Rotate a Video Using QuickTime Player (Built-In)
+1. Rotate a Video Using QuickTime Player

 The fastest and easiest way to rotate a video on a Mac is using QuickTime Player, which comes preinstalled with macOS.